Reconnectads: Graphical varieties

 \subsection{Toric varieties of graph associahedra and wonderful compactifications}

-In the context of toric geometry, truncation of a face corresponds to a blow up.
-It follows that the toric variety $X(\calP\Gamma)$ can be obtained from the projective space $\mathbb{P}(\k^{V_\Gamma})$, which corresponds to the simplex with the vertex set $V_\Gamma$, by iterated blow ups centered at coordinate subspaces $\mathbb{P}(U_T)$ corresponding to elements of $G_\Gamma$, in the increasing order of dimension.
+In the context of toric geometry, each truncation of a face of a polytope $\calP$ corresponds to a certain blow up of the toric variety $X(\calP)$.
+In our case, the simplex with the vertex set $V_\Gamma$ corresponds to the projective space $\mathbb{P}(\k^{V_\Gamma})$, and the toric variety $X(\calP\Gamma)$ can be obtained from the latter by iterated blow ups centered at coordinate subspaces $\mathbb{P}(U_T)$ corresponding to elements of $G_\Gamma$, in the increasing order of dimension.

 \begin{proposition} For the graphical building set $G_\Gamma$ of the Boolean lattice $2^{V_\Gamma}$, the corresponding projective wonderful compactification $\overline{Y}_{G_\Gamma}$ of $\mathbb{G}_m^{V_\Gamma}/\mathbb{G}_m$ is naturally isomorphic to the toric variety $X(\calP\Gamma)$. \end{proposition}